 Meet Brady S.

 Panic and fear.
-That is how Jeff Stalker describes what he and his wife Cristina went through when their 14-year-old son Brady suddenly struggled to formulate words in December 2020.
+That is how Jeff describes what he and his wife Cristina went through when their 14-year-old son Brady suddenly struggled to formulate words in December 2020.
 They immediately drove Brady to HSC Winnipeg Children’s Hospital Emergency Department.

 An extremely active and healthy boy, Brady loved playing hockey and volleyball, and was into fishing, snowboarding and snowmobiling.
 He also enjoyed family time, particularly with extended family at their shared cabin in the Whiteshell.
 There, he and his cousins used to wake board every summer.